-Following the advancement of the Merlin Diamond Project Feasibility Study during the year, the decision was taken to focus the study on a low-cost, smaller-scale pathway to development.
-The outcome of the study is expected in 2024.
+Following the suspension of the Merlin Diamond Project Feasibility Study during 2023, a low-cost, smaller-scale pathway to development was developed in 2024.
+The Group is currently in the process of considering alternative sources of funding for the plan.